rhythmictech/terraform-aws-api-gateway/README.md

 ## About
 AWS API Gateway is commonly used to publicly expose a series of AWS Lambdas or ECS Services.
 It enables all sorts of goodies like a Web Application Firewall (WAF), access logging, and authentication.
 API Gateway deployments have a few main steps:

-0. Create the Actual APIs
+0. Create the Actual APIs.
+Do this in whatever language you want, just make sure they're documented with swagger/OpenAPI
 1. Create the API Gateway (this module)
 2. Populate the API Methods.
 You can do this just by uploading a swagger file
 3. Deploy to a stage of the API